Henri de Toulouse-Lautrec Portraying Misia Natanson at the Theater

 The lady in the theater box is the glamorous patroness Maria Zofia Olga Zenajda Godebska, known as Misia.
 Her dress is provocative with a very low-cut back, revealing her slim, elongated neck.
 We only see her profile, as she is looking at the stage or the audience.
 She is alone, seductive, statuesque, and mysterious.

-Marcel Proust used Misia as the prototype for the characters of “Princess Yourbeletieff” and “Madame Verdurin” in his novel In search of the lost time.
-She was “la reine de Paris”, at the turn of the 19th and 20th centuries, painted by Lautrec, Renoir, Vuillard, Vallotton, adored by writers who also were indebted to her like Paul Verlaine and Stéphane Mallarmé.
+Marcel Proust used Natanson as the prototype for the characters of Princess Yourbeletieff and Madame Verdurin in his novel In Search of Lost Time.
+She was “la reine de Paris” at the turn of the 20th century, painted by Toulouse-Lautrec, Renoir, Édouard Vuillard, Felix Vallotton, adored by writers who also were indebted to her like Paul Verlaine and Stéphane Mallarmé.

 As it is a study for the cover design, it is not finished, only her torso and head look fully completed.
 The blue that outlines her silhouette and the curves of her body is unusual, softer than black.
 She doesn’t wear any jewelry, the only accessory is a fan in her left hand that gives her a more delicate and sensual look.

 In the second plane there is a technician bringing down the curtain.
 Toulouse-Lautrec draws his figure next to a rope, pulling on the chains of stage machinery.

 This sketch is a rare instance of an artwork depicting the stagehands’ life, symbolizing those who use their technical skills and talent to pull the show together.
 The roadies, the production technicians, are the silent heroes of each concert or theater piece.
 Without them, the magic does not happen.
 Nowadays the stage is automatic, but it still requires riggers, carpenters, light and sound technicians to make a spectacle, an illusion of a world before our eyes.